Want to embrace diversity? Suspend your judgement

 There’s always something to learn from the other side.

-The fact that people on multicultural teams approach tasks in different ways is an asset, not a hindrance.
+The fact that people on diverse teams approach tasks in different ways is an asset, not a hindrance.
 It’s thanks to these different worldviews that they can come up with a rich mix of ideas and fuel innovation.
 Beyond this, they also get the chance to learn from each other and expand their worldview – paving the way for personal development and skills acquisition.
 But only if they opt for learning over judging.

 So next time you’re faced with something that feels new or different, keep your eyes on the prize.
 Remember your purpose is to successfully do business.
 Reflect on the situation before you act, suspend judgement, and choose to get curious.